October 13, 2006 (Checked Oct 10, 2019)

 o I feel free to voice an opinion that my instructor may not agree with.

 Another way of getting early feedback is even more informal.
-You may want to create a Blackboard forum — active for only a week — and simply ask the students to comment on what process or activity has been working really well or any recommendation for change that they might have.
+You may want to create a forum — active for only a few days, such as a week — and simply ask the students to comment on what process or activity has been working really well or any recommendation for change that they might have.
 Here are some sample stimulus questions for a forum.

 o How intellectually stimulating are the selected resources?

-o Does the structure of the course work for them?
+o Does the structure of the course work for you?
 Do the topics and the requirements make sense?

 o Are the course expectations and assignments clear?